MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/across-how-publish-web-service.md

 When you publish the web service, in the **OData URL** and **SOAP URL** fields, you can see the URLs that are generated for the web service.
 You can test the web service immediately by choosing the links in the **OData URL** and **SOAP URL** fields.
 Optionally, you can copy the value of the field and save it for later use.

-> [!IMPORTANT]
+> [!NOTE]
-> For codeunits that are published as a SOAP web service, the methods exposed in the codeunit must be marked as `[External]` in the code.
+> If the objects that you expose as web services must not be accessible from [!INCLUDE [prodshort](includes/prodshort.md)] online, you must mark the methods exposed in the code as `[Scope('OnPrem')]`.
+For more information, see [Scope Attribute](/dynamics365/business-central/dev-itpro/developer/methods/devenv-scope-attribute).

 After you publish a web service, it is available to external parties.
 You can verify the availability of that web service by using a browser, or you can choose the link in the **OData URL** and **SOAP URL** fields on the **Web Services** page.
 The following procedure illustrates how you can verify the availability of the web service for later use.